 - Take up more than half the road.

 Traditionally, trash trucks collect garbage in early morning hours, to avoid heavy traffic and the increased risk of accidents.
 But it’s during these hours that adults and children are often:

 - Gardening; or

 There are many activities people do before starting their regular work day, and because neighborhoods are relatively empty at dawn, trash collectors may not stay alert to the occasional early bird who is up and about.
 And the early dawn darkness can only make matters more dangerous.

 Free Case Review With a Garbage Truck Accident Law Firm

 Many victims of garbage truck accidents are killed, or suffer a serious injury which leaves them permanently disabled.
 In order to recover maximum damages from the government or private garbage collection provider, you must prove that negligence or a wrongful act on the part of the trash collector/company caused the accident.
 This may be difficult to do if you’re laid up with serious injuries or are grieving the death of a family member.

 You don’t have to go through this alone.
-Our skilled truck accident attorneys have the experience and resources to do a thorough investigation to determine what caused the accident and which parties are liable.
+Our skilled semi-truck accident attorneys have the experience and resources to do a thorough investigation to determine what caused the accident and which parties are liable.
 In most cases, the stronger the evidence, the more the other side will offer to settle and prevent a lengthy, expensive and unpredictable court trial.
 Especially if the accident was due to gross negligence or a criminal act.

 Isaacs & Isaacs will represent you on a contingency fee basis.
 We won’t charge you anything to enlist our help until and unless we win your settlement or case.
 We are on call 24 hours a day to respond and offer help in emergencies.
 We understand that the sooner you are able to contact an attorney the better chance your attorney will have to gather all the evidence and facts necessary to prove your case.